Accretion/Dilution Analysis Explained: M&A Interview Guide

 - Dilutive but value-creating: You're investing in growth that will pay off

 Accretion/dilution is a short-term EPS metric, not a measure of whether the deal creates long-term shareholder value.
-Don't confuse the two.

 Key Takeaways